Standing up to a Narcissistic Mother

 READ: PTSD Symptoms from Narc Abuse

-Spiritual healing with Selena Hill has been the best way that I’ve found to access healing at home, in my own time.
-She offers meditations, readings and healings, which all serve to shift the trauma from your body once and for all (see below).
+Spiritual healing with Selena Hill has been the best way that I’ve found to access healing at home and in my own time.
+She offers meditations, readings and healings, which all serve to shift the trauma from your body once and for all.

 I hope this has helped you realise that standing up to a narcissistic mother is best done through your own healing journey, rather than having an all-out argument.
 That would only feed into her ego, as she needs and loves drama, which provides her with the much sought-after narcissistic supply.